davedarko/davedarkocom/content/02_new_blog/201809041342_EN_social_media_addiction.md

 Whenever I read something in a support group and decide it's nothing I can help with, I turn to check on every social media site again.
 Funny how time perception works, I was focused for 15 minutes and it felt like 1 1/2 hour.
 I found a bug and fixed it - time to do some more cleaning.

 Resume at the end of the day: pretty happy, noticeably more time on my hand, I even started a course on babble to learn Italian (after work of course!).
 Tomorrow I will get up early to do go to the gym.

+##### "last words"
+in the end I managed to work a bit on this site as well, not the best code but a step forward!